 Another tip for crunchy biscotti: Don’t let your dough get too wet.
 Add water gradually, just until dough comes together.
 If the dough does get too wet, add in more flour until the right consistency is reached.

 If you do like your biscotti on the chewier side — and I admit, after having some dental work done I do like mine slightly al dente — don’t bake them quite as long.
 But for good crunch, I definitely recommend following Tasha’s advice.

 Your Biscotti, Your Way

-Any of the three Royale blends will work for this biscotti recipe, but I chose to use the Royale Black tea because it’s my favorite and I love the way it tastes with the added almonds (not that almonds aren’t amazing with green tea or honey bush, because they are.
-I just really love baking with black tea).
-The edible safflower and malva flowers found in all our Royale teas lend bright specks of color reminiscent of sunshine and spring.
+Almost any black tea will work for this biscotti recipe, but I like to use the Heritage Blend maple black tea because it’s my favorite and I love the way the maple tastes with the added almonds.
+The edible safflower and malva flowers found in this tea lend bright specks of color reminiscent of sunshine and spring.